NoroffFEU/development-platforms/src/content/docs/tanstack/tanstack-query.md

 The result is a more concise and readable component that handles loading and error states, as well as cancellation of ongoing fetch requests, without the need for manual cleanup.
 The useQuery hook handles all of this for you, and more.
 Of course, both of these examples could be further improved and abstracted, but the point is to illustrate the difference in complexity and ergonomics between the two approaches.

+---

 ## Getting started

-This will guide you through the process of installing TanStack Query and using the `useQuery` hook to fetch and cache data in a basic React application using Typescript.
+This section will guide you through setting up TanStack Query in a TypeScript-based React application, demonstrating how to use the `useQuery` hook for data fetching and caching.

+### Setting Up the Project

+Initialize a new React TypeScript project and install TanStack Query:

 ```bash
 npm create vite@latest tanstack-query -- --template react-ts